Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Abstract

 \section{Abstract}

 Gravitational waves (GWs) from compact binary coalescences are \emph{standard sirens} that provide a direct measure of the source's luminosity distance, enabling an independent measurement of the Hubble constant ($H_0$).
 While a \emph{bright siren}---a GW event with an identified electromagnetic (EM) counterpart---provided the first such constraint, most detections, currently dominated by black hole mergers, lack EM signatures.
 A measurement of $H_0$ is still possible with these \emph{dark sirens} by statistically associating GW events with galaxies in existing catalogs based on the sky localization.
-In this work, we explore the potential of two subsets of sirens: rare \emph{golden} dark sirens, for which a single galaxy dominates the $H_0$ posterior, and \emph{silver} dark sirens, which are far more common but have a larger set of plausible host galaxies.
+In this work, we explore the potential of two subsets of dark sirens categorized by their localization precision: 'golden' dark sirens, defined by a sky area localization $\leq 0.1 \text{ deg}^2$, and 'silver' dark sirens, which are more common but less precisely localized ($\leq 1 \text{ deg}^2$).
 Using the \emph{fifth internal data release} of the Hobby–Eberly Telescope Dark Energy Experiment (HETDEX), we assess the suitability of the Visible Integral-field Replicable Unit Spectrograph (VIRUS) for spectroscopic follow-up of dark sirens.
 VIRUS exposures of the standard HETDEX depth provide precise redshifts and exquisite completeness within $z =0.2$.
-After a single year of observations with the upgraded LIGO-A$^\#$ network, the combined sample of golden and silver dark sirens with $z \leq 0.2$ and follow-up VIRUS observations can potentially yield a few-percent constraint on $H_0$.
+After a single year of observations with the upgraded LIGO-A$^\#$ network, the combined sample of golden and silver dark sirens with $z \leq 0.2$ at $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and follow-up VIRUS observations can potentially yield a few-percent constraint on $H_0$.
 Our predictions suggest that spectroscopic redshift surveys such as HETDEX can play a key role in realizing high-precision cosmology with dark sirens in the near future.
-Standard-siren distance measurements offer a critical, fully independent path to the local value of $H_0$ to resolve the Hubble tension.

 \keywords{\uat{Gravitational waves}{678} --- \uat{Cosmology}{343} ---\uat{Hubble constant}{758}}